Rafli Mursalim: PSG Pati (loan)

 In 2021, Rafli signed a contract with Indonesian Liga 2 club PSG Pati on loan from Persija Jakarta.
 He made his league debut on 4 October against PSCS Cilacap at the Manahan Stadium, Surakarta.
 Rafli played three times for PSG Pati in 2021 Liga 2 without scoring a goal.

+Gresik United

+Ahead of 2022–23 season, Rafli signed a contract with Gresik United for a free transfer.
+Rafli made his league debut on 5 September 2022 in a 1–0 lose against Bekasi City.
+On 17 September 2022, Rafli scored his first league goal for Gresik United, with one goal in a 2–2 draw over Persela Lamongan.
+He picked up his first red card in a 0–0 draw against PSCS Cilacap on 23 September 2022.
+He contributed with only 3 league appearances and scored one goal during with Gresik United for 2021–22 season, because Liga 2 was suspended due to a tragedy.

+Nagaworld

+On 19 July 2023, Rafli went abroad for the first time, and signed a contract with Cambodian Premier League club Nagaworld.
+Rafli chose 9 as his squad number.
+On 27 August 2023, he scored his debut goal against league champions, Phnom Penh Crown in a 2–3 lost.

 International career

 He made his debut for Indonesia U-19 in the 2017 AFF U-19 Youth Championship on September 7, 2017 against Philippines U-19.
 Rafli success made his first international goals for Indonesia, where he scoring one goal in the 90+1 minute from a penalty kick.